Occupy Wall Street marks second anniversary with quiet rally

 "This kind of tax stream has globally become a very accepted form of revenue generation," he said.

-Three people were arrested on Tuesday for wearing masks at the downtown rally, which drew a crowd of about 100 activists, a far cry from the thousands the group had in its heyday.
+Three people were arrested on Tuesday for wearing masks at the downtown rally, which drew a crowd of about 100 activists, a far cry from the thousands the group attracted in its heyday.

-Organizers expected about 1,000 people later in the day to assemble for a rally front of the United Nations, with plans to march to the headquarters of JPMorgan Chase & Co and the Metropolitan Transit Authority, New York City's mass transit agency.
+About 1,000 people assembled for a rally near the United Nations and a march that stopped at the headquarters of JPMorgan Chase & Co and the Metropolitan Transit Authority, New York City's mass transit agency.

+The lively but orderly protest ended with a concert in a Midtown Park.
+More than 2,600 arrests were made in connection with Occupy in 2011.

 The rallies come two years after Occupy demonstrators first set up camp in Zuccotti Park near the NYSE to call for changes in how financial institutions are regulated.
 The movement quickly spread to cities around the world and spinoff "Occupy" groups have been set up to address everything from disaster relief to human rights.

-The Occupy Wall Street camp in New York City was finally evicted by Mayor Michael Bloomberg in November 2011.
+The inhabitants of the Occupy Wall Street camp in New York City were finally evicted by Mayor Michael Bloomberg in November 2011.

 In focusing attention on the "Robin Hood Tax," Occupy organizers also hope to counter criticism that the Occupy Wall Street movement was too broad and lacked a clear goal.